 The previous temporary support measures ended on 23 July 2020.
 Your account has automatically gone back to its standard features, charges and interest rates.
-If you feel that you are still financially impacted by coronavirus you can request, until 31 October 2020, further temporary overdraft support for 3 months.
+If you feel that you are still financially impacted by coronavirus you can request further temporary overdraft support for 3 months.

 Will you automatically be increasing my overdraft limit to £500?